+Course Fee: There is a fee associated with this course.
 Enrollment Comments: This is a mandatory lab component of CHEM105 and must be taken concurrently.
 Successful completion of this course requires passing both CHEM105 and CHEM105L with a C- or better in a concurrent semester.
 Laboratory exercises provide students with hands on applications of principles discussed in lecture.
+Satisfies general education science lab requirements when taken concurrently with CHEM 105.
 Formerly Introduction to General Chemistry Lab.